nkomarn/nkomarn/README.md

 check out my minecraft server at [`firestartermc.com`](https://firestartermc.com), or feel free to reach out to me on discord @ `mykyta#0001` (i'm almost always online)

-i find myself mostly doing backend stuff using java, but i've also done my fair share of web stuff and frontends.
+i find myself mostly doing backend stuff with kotlin, but i've also done my fair share of web stuff and frontends.